turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/6-stake-account-storage.md

   self._storage_balance_of(account_id.as_ref())
 }
 ```
 The above code is pretty simple.
-What you may find of useful is how the STAKE contract sets the account storage fee.
+What you may find of useful is how the STAKE contract computes the account storage fee.
 When the contract is first deployed, it measures how much storage is allocated for a "mock" account that is temporarily
 created and then deleted during the contract initialization phase - see the [Contract::new()][5] init function for details.